valentinaschueller/blog/content/research/research.md

 ## Other

+1. **Waveform Relaxation for Coupled Environmental Problems** (2025, PhD Midway Report, [PDF](upload/2025_midway-report-reduced.pdf))
-1. **Schwarz Waveform Relaxation for a Single Column Climate Model** (2023, MSc thesis, [PDF](upload/2023_msc-thesis.pdf)).
+2. **Schwarz Waveform Relaxation for a Single Column Climate Model** (2023, MSc thesis, [PDF](upload/2023_msc-thesis.pdf)).
-2. **BGCE Honours Project** (2021/22).
+3. **BGCE Honours Project** (2021/22).
 As part of the Bavarian Graduate School of Computational Engineering (BGCE), we worked on the parallelization and scalability of a C++ circuit simulator for Infineon Technologies.
 More info [here](https://www.bgce.de/curriculum/projects/parallel-nonlinear-solvers-for-integrated-circuits-simulation/).
-3. **Monitoring Numerical Climate Simulations: A Tool for the EC-Earth Climate Model** (2020, BSc thesis, [PDF](upload/2020_bsc-thesis.pdf)).
+4. **Monitoring Numerical Climate Simulations: A Tool for the EC-Earth Climate Model** (2020, BSc thesis, [PDF](upload/2020_bsc-thesis.pdf)).
 I developed the [monitoring tool for EC-Earth 4](https://ec-earth-4-docs.readthedocs.io/en/latest/monitoring/main.html).

 My [ha-index](https://www.irif.fr/~haberm/haindex.html) is 77.
 Can't have it all!